RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 ## Choosing Transfer Method

 Disk images are single files containing the complete content and structure representing a data storage medium or device.
 There are different types of images.
 Forensic images perfectly replicate the structure and contents of a storage device, and allow the viewing of deleted files and slackspace (i.e, the unused space in a disk cluster).
 Logical images \[AD1\] are not true forensic images; and do not include file slackspace.
-At this point in time, disk images are created in-house for optical disks [(CDs and DVDs)](#cds-&-dvds), [external hard drives](#hard-drives-&-usb-flash-drives), [USB Flash drives](#hard-drives-&-usb-flash-drives), [5.25-inch floppy disks and 3.5-inch floppy disks](#3-1/2-inch-and-5-1/4-inch-floppy-disks) (recently dated disks that are PC-formatted).
+At this point in time, disk images are created in-house for optical disks [(CDs and DVDs)](#cds-and-dvds), [external hard drives](#hard-drives-&-usb-flash-drives), [USB Flash drives](#hard-drives-&-usb-flash-drives), [5.25-inch floppy disks and 3.5-inch floppy disks](#3-1/2-inch-and-5-1/4-inch-floppy-disks) (recently dated disks that are PC-formatted).
 The hardware used to create images will vary depending on the type of digital media.

-## CDs & DVDs
+## CDs and DVDs

 In general, optical disk images will be forensically imaged using FTK Imager or BitCurator.
 Forensics images cannot be made for Audio CDs.
 Please see [Audio CDs](#audio-cds) for instructions.